mohdashraf010897/assurance-plugins/README.md

 ```
 yarn start
 ```
+> Note: Sample plugin locates at /packages/ui-plugins/sample-ui-plugin

 This will host your plugin at `https://dev.adobe.com:4321`

 Now, we'll configure Assurance to work with these local files.
 Open up [Assurance in the dev mode](https://experience.adobe.com/?devMode=true) and browse to Data Collection > Assurance.

 ---
 > **_NOTE:_**  If you are developing a plugin on the production envrionment that you will need to load Assurance with the `devMode=true` query parameter (https://experience.adobe.com/?devMode=true#) and use an *.adobe.com domain for your plugin.
-You can add add `dev.adobe.com` to point to `localhost` by executing this shell command: `echo "127.0.0.1 dev.adobe.com" | sudo tee -a /etc/hosts`_
+You can add add `dev.adobe.com` to point to `localhost` (/etc/hosts) by executing this shell command: `echo "127.0.0.1 dev.adobe.com" | sudo tee -a /etc/hosts`_

 > **_NOTE:_**  A UUID value of `dev` will automatically be assigned to the plugin and that same value will be used for the annotation type._
 ---